Get the system that works for your budget.

-If a blue box painted with an upward-facing arrow flies past your head, you have to slash it upwards with your blue saber.
+For example: If a blue box painted with an upward-facing arrow flies past your head, you have to slash it upwards with your blue saber in order to get the point.
 And so on.

 Each box makes a percussive crash noise when slashed apart—some custom map makers use Beat Saber’s gameplay to simulate an extra layer of drums on top of existing songs.